dpjudas/UT99VulkanDrv/README.md

 ## Compiling the source

 The project files were made for Visual Studio 2019.
-Open it, select the release configuration and press build.
+Open VulkanDrv.sln, select the release configuration and press build.

 ## Usage